Cite this

 Mutual information can be decomposed as \(I(\mathrm{X}; \mathrm{Y}) = H(\mathrm{Y}) - H(\mathrm{Y}\mid \mathrm{X})\), and this decomposition is useful in analyzing the competing goals of this optimization problem.
 Consider the noisy channel shown in Figure 12a, which has two inputs that are noisy but map to distinct outputs, and one input that is less noisy but has outputs that overlap more with the outputs of the other inputs.

-By optimizing the full objective, these goals are balanced: some probability is placed on the least noisy middle input, while some probability is placed on the noisier inputs, which makes use of the full output space.
+By optimizing the full objective, these goals are balanced: some probability is placed on the middle input (which has the least noisy outputs), while some probability is placed on the inputs with noisier outputs, which makes use of the full output space.
 This leads to an information transmission of \(1.13\) bits, which is the channel capacity \(C\).

 4 Channel coding